sam-luby/DataSciPy-2/README.md

 This assignment can be broken down into the following:
-i.
-Collecting and filtering a large accumulation of content from a given website (web scraping). ii.
-Text processing and text mining to create a document-term matrix - a weighted list of the base-form of terms that appear in the text. iii.
-Build 3 different text classification models: kNN, Naive Bayes & SVM.
-Apply them to the text data. iv.
-Evaluate the performance of the text classification models based on different evaluation parameters.
+1. Collecting and filtering a large accumulation of content from a given website (web scraping).
+2. Text processing and text mining to create a document-term matrix - a weighted list of the base-form of terms that appear    in the text.
+3. Build 3 different text classification models: kNN, Naive Bayes & SVM.
+Apply them to the text data.
+4. Evaluate the performance of the text classification models based on different evaluation parameters.

 ## Procedure